thunderbird/thunderbird-android/docs/engineering/technical-designs/0003-global-database.md

 Before step 6, global data is not visible to normal mail code.
 Any failure before that step keeps legacy storage authoritative.
 A later retry starts with a new unpublished import.

+### Android execution and progress

+The user starts migration from the visible migration screen.
+Android then runs the migration orchestration in a foreground service with the `dataSync` service type.
+The service owns the operation independently of the activity and continues when the app is backgrounded or its task is dismissed.
+It enters the foreground immediately and keeps an ongoing notification visible while migration is running.

+The service writes non-sensitive phase, progress, completion, and failure state to one durable migration-state source.
+The migration screen observes that source and updates continuously while visible.
+The foreground notification reads the same state, displays current progress, and opens the migration screen when tapped.
+When migration finishes, the service stops foreground execution and posts a completion or actionable failure notification.

+The Android application declares only the foreground service permissions required for a user-initiated `dataSync` operation.
+Starting the service must comply with the platform's background-start restrictions.
+Platform time limits, system process termination, and an explicit user force-stop can still interrupt it.
+The service therefore improves continuity but does not replace the recovery guarantees below.
+After a force-stop, work cannot continue until Android allows the app to run again.

 ### Interruption and recovery

 The migration must tolerate process termination at every step, including termination after the app is backgrounded.
 The